 The Manager, in conjunction with the Investment Manager, does not consider the adverse impacts of investment decisions on sustainability factors at entity level for the time being.
-The Manager, in conjunction with the Investment Manager, does not currently do so because it could not gather and/or measure all of the data on which it would be obliged by the Disclosures Regulation to report, or could not do so systematically, consistently, and at a reasonable cost to investors.
-This is in part because the information required to assess the adverse impacts of investment decisions on sustainability factors may not yet be fully available and/or not up to date.
-The Manager, in conjunction with the Investment Manager, may reconsider its position on this matter and will be reviewed annually by reference to market developments.
+The Manager, in conjunction with the Investment Manager, does not currently do so because it could not gather and/or measure all of the data on which it would be obliged by the Disclosures Regulation to report in a systematic, consistent manner, or at a reasonable cost to investors.
+Due to the nature and scale of the Manager, which provides fund management relating to sovereign debt, it is noted that the majority of adverse sustainable impacts are not applicable, and it is therefore more effective from a cost and outcome perspective to address principal adverse impacts at a financial product level, in accordance with Article 7 of the Disclosure Regulation, on a tailored and discretionary basis.
+The Manager's position on this matter will be reviewed at least annually by reference to market developments.